top of page

 Other Items:

 • 2 Pair of earplugs.
 These are INVALUABLE!
 A good set of noise cancelling headphones can also work well.
+Be sure you can sleep with these in/on, if possible.

 • 1 Map of the region.
 A GOOD MAP IS ESSENTIAL, but can also be picked up en route, in country, or downloaded to your smartphone (but check your data allowances).

 • Downloaded books, podcasts, audio tours, and other media, either to your phone or laptop.
 These can enhance a trip (audio tours/podcasts) or be used for relax days (and you should take at least one relax day for each week you spend abroad).
-But do not sacrifice a day exploring to finish a book (or movie).
+But do not sacrifice a scheduled day of exploring to finish a book (or movie).
 The book will always be there.
 The chance to explore might not!

 • 1 Pit Jit (deodorant).

 • 2 Pens...make sure they write in hot, humid, & cold weather, and that they don’t “run” or “bleed” when wet.
-I also just throw in a sharpie...they’re useful for a lot of things.
+I also just throw in a couple sharpie...they’re useful for a lot of things.

 • 1 Prescription glasses or contacts (w/accompanying solution), as necessary.